Sweet Potato Oatmeal Muffins are tender and nutritious. The recipe is easy to prepare and are perfect as a grab and go breakfast.

 - Put oatmeal in food processor and pulse until a flour-like consistency.

-- Add flours, baking powder, baking soda, salt, ginger & cinnamon.
+- Add regular and whole wheat flour, baking powder, baking soda, salt, ginger & cinnamon to the ground oat flour.
 Pulse to mix.

 - In another bowl, beat egg.
 Then add vanilla, oil, brown sugar and evaporated milk, whisk to blend.

-- Add the flour mixture, and mix well.
+- Add the flour mixture to the wet ingredients and mix well.

 - Add the sweet potato and stir in, until evenly distributed.

-- Spoon batter into baking cups, nearly full.
+- Spoon batter into baking liners or directly into greased muffin tin.
+Fill nearly full.

 - In a small bowl mix the topping ingredients.
 Sprinkle generously on the muffins, you should have the right amount for about a dozen standard size muffins.